 Water access usually refers to basic access to safely managed and clean fresh water resources, which people can drink, or use for other uses such as household, industry or agricultural activities.

 Water access is critical for both drinking water, and socio-economic development (and a range of critical applications across society).

 Water access usually has three main barriers:

-- Economic Water Access – having the financial resources to invest in water infrastructure and systems to extract, treat, transport and deliver the water to the end user
+Having the financial resources to invest in water infrastructure and systems to extract, treat, transport, and deliver the water to the end user

-Water access differs by region and country.
+Water access differs by city, region and country.

 For example, a developing region may use simple water wells to extract drinking water from the ground, whilst a developed region may have full water treatment plants, pipes, taps, and so on.

 Water stress is a term used to describe the ratio of freshwater withdrawals (which essentially equals freshwater demand), to total renewable freshwater resources.

 The higher the ratio of water withdrawals to available (and safe to use) internal freshwater resources, the more water stressed a city or town becomes.

 So, ‘water stress’ is reached when freshwater withdrawal rates exceed the available freshwater resources, or, when withdrawal rates outpace renewal rates.